The Post Millennial: Content

 In July 2020, The Daily Beast exposed an online network pushing United Arab Emirates propaganda against Qatar, Turkey, and Iran using op-eds placed in news outlets using fictitious authors.
 The Post Millennial published one of these articles under the fake persona "Joseph Labba".
 In response, The Post Millennial said that: "It appears we were caught up in an operation involving false identities that involved 46 other outlets including The Washington Examiner and The Hill Times...
 The submission was evaluated by a member of our editorial team and deemed to be a meritorious submission... [and] a well-written, well-reasoned opinion piece about an important issue...
 We stand by the decision to run it and we will be putting the piece back up shortly under The Post Millennial's byline."

 Many articles published by the website use aggregated content from other news sources, social media sites, and press releases with "inflammatory headlines"; the latter has been described as rage bait for far-right accounts and pages on social media websites.

 In 2021, The Post Millennial played a key role in creating a viral narrative falsely claiming that some members of the U.S. women's national soccer team had disrespected a 98-year-old World War II veteran when he played the "Star-Spangled Banner" prior to a game.
 The claim was false (the players in fact turned towards a U.S. flag while he played), but the story nevertheless went viral in right-wing media).
 After the story had been corrected by other media outlets, The Post Millennial changed its story to include a quote from player Carli Lloyd: "We turned because we faced the flag."

 In August 2021, amid the COVID-19 pandemic, The Post Millennial ran a story implying that unvaccinated high school students in the Eatonville, Washington public school system were forced to wear ankle monitors; in fact, the devices were proximity monitors that do not track location, were worn by both vaccinated and unvaccinated students (as well as staff), and were required only while participating in high and moderate contact indoor sports.
 The devices were similar to those in use by the NFL, NBA, and Major League Baseball.
-After being contacted, The Post Millennial updated their headline but added no correction.
+After being contacted, The Post Millennial updated its headline but added no correction.